Port of Eden

 The Port of Eden is a small seaport situated in Twofold Bay, adjacent to the town of Eden, located in the South Coast region of New South Wales, Australia.

 The Port is home to one of the largest fishing fleets in New South Wales; and woodchip export is currently the major trade for the port, exporting 1007643 t for the year to 30 June 2011.
 Major vessel movements occur between Japan, China and Korea.

 Principal imports are break bulk and machinery and equipment, mainly for the oil and gas industry.
 Principal exports are hardwood and softwood woodchips, softwood logs, explosives, and machinery and equipment for the oil and gas industry.

 Since 1 July 2014, the port has been managed by Port Authority of NSW, a corporation owned by the NSW Government.

+Today tourism is one of the major industries for the town, with a new Cruise Terminal opening 2019.

 Industries

 The port is a principal export point for timber products.
 During the year ended 30 June 2011, South East Fibre Exports Pty Limited exported 1007643 t in woodchips to customers located in Japan and Korea.
 Woodchip storage and packaging facilities were constructed by Harris Daishowa in 1971.

 A substantial fishing fleet also operates from the port and from Snug Cove.

 Minor port uses include import and export services for the towns of Eden, Bega, Bombala and Cooma, and as a stopover for national and international cruise ships.

 In 1960 Mobil constructed a dedicated wharf, tanks and plant for small-scale petroleum imports and distribution to southern New South Wales.

 Approximately 70 commercial vessels visited the Port of Eden during the year ended 30 June 2012; including two passenger cruise ships.
 Civilian shipping movements in the port are regulated by a harbour master appointed by NSW Maritime.

 The port is also shared with the Department of Defence and serviced approximately 30 Royal Australian Navy ships for the year ended 30 June 2012.
 The Navy facility consists of a wharf, an access jetty and road, and a land-based munitions store 15 km from the bay and surrounded by a 100 ha exclusion zone.